-From there, it will eventually be transferred into the garden or a hydroponic system.
+From there, it will eventually be transferred into the garden, grow tent or a hydroponic system.

 There are many techniques to start germination.
 But one good tip for the beginner is to practice them on other common seeds first, rather than waste expensive marijuana seeds.